-10 September 2018
+September 10th, 2018

-Here are some basic calculations to help you work out how much downtime would cost your business.
+Here are some basic calculations to help you work out how much downtime would actually cost your business.

-How to calculate lost revenue
+How to calculate lost revenue to downtime

-As an example, if your business usually makes £200,000 per week over 40 working hours, a 2-hour outage will result in a simple loss of £10,000.
+As an example, if your business usually makes £200,000 per week over 40 working hours, a single hour’s outage will result in a loss of £5,000.
 That would be £40,000 a day.

 How to calculate fixed costs

-During an outage you can’t send your employees home without pay, nor can you just skip the rent for that day.
+During an outage you can’t send your employees home without pay, nor can you just skip the building’s rent for that day.
 In many business sectors, a serious IT outage will impact a large percentage of the workforce.
 A few will be fighting fires, but many will be idle and this is where the bulk of fixed costs will come from.

 A simple calculation for fixed costs is:

-If you use the figures above, you’d be losing £12,000 an hour for a business turning over ~£10 million.
+If you use the figures above, you’d be losing £6,000 an hour for a business turning over ~£10 million.
 Although the calculations are basic, they give insight into the fundamental costs which is enough to start informing your decision-making process regarding business continuity and disaster recovery.

 You can certainly dive deeper and look at the cost per individual IT system, as these calculations are a good starting point to understand what you need to – and should be – doing to protect your business.

 Thanks to the rapid development in technology and the ever-decreasing costs, controlling these risks for a sensible cost is a reality.
 A £10 million business should be able to protect their IT systems for the cost of a few hours downtime or less.